wonkwonlee/wonkwonlee/README.md

 ### Junior Developer

-BSc from the University of Manchester MAN
+BSc from the University of Manchester

+Prospective Masters student in the USA from fall 2021

 Born in 🇰🇷, Grew up in 🇨🇦, Studied in 🇬🇧

+### Interest
+* Machine Learning
+* Reinforcement Learning
+* Computational Neuroscience
+* Natural Language Processing
+* Human-Computer Interaction